apache/kudu/faq.md

 guide](docs/installation.html#_prerequisites_and_requirements) for details.
 OSX is supported as a development platform in Kudu 0.6.0 and newer.
 The Java client can be used on any JVM 7+ platform.

+### What Linux-based operating systems are known NOT to work with Kudu?

+**RHEL 5**: the kernel is missing critical features for handling disk space reclamation (such as hole punching), and it is not possible to run applications which use C++11 language features.

+**Debian 7**: ships with gcc 4.7.2 which produces broken Kudu optimized code, and there is insufficient support for applications which use C++11 language features.

+**SLES 11**: it is not possible to run applications which use C++11 language features.